matoous/dzxcz/content/posts/2021_03/index.md

 ### Reading

 * [Clean Architecture with GO](https://manakuro.medium.com/clean-architecture-with-go-bce409427d31).
-  Even as my knowledge of Golang ecosystem grows, I am yet to find out, what the best application structure is for clean and maintainable APIs.
-For example the [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) pattern isn't really applicable in Golang, rather structures similar to `api <-> service <-> storage` can be often seen, but those sometimes fall short of the needs as well.
+  Even as my knowledge of Go ecosystem grows, I am yet to find out, what the best application structure is for clean and maintainable APIs.
+For example the [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) pattern isn't really applicable in Go, rather structures similar to `api <-> service <-> storage` can be often seen, but those sometimes fall short of the needs as well.
 This article provides a nice take on alternative approach with schema `controller -> interactor -> presenter` where `controller` encapsulates the request logic, `interactor` handles the internal